Overview and hiking guide to the old-growth forests of Stanley Park.

 2) Stanley Park Big Tree Tour: the major big tree areas connected via a three hour self-guided walk (in progress)

-Surprisingly, the parks incredible big trees are often overlooked due to the plethora of other recreational activities and the popular shoreline.
+Surprisingly, the parks incredible big trees are often overlooked due to the plethora of other park recreational activities and the popular shoreline.
 Here, I am in the process of writing directions for exploring inside the park’s forested areas to see the largest specimens of a variety of native tree species found within the park.
 One of my goal’s is to update measurements of the parks largest trees, which have not been re-measured since originally measured in 1987 by Randy Stoltmann (1987).

 Although it is believed that most of the tallest Douglas-firs in the park were logged by the 1930’s (Stoltmann 1987) the old-growth forests are still a vital legacy of Vancouver’s natural history.
 Due to the park’s high traffic and the obvious heritage value, please tread respectfully and, if you are in a group, considering keeping some distance from the most ancient trees to minimize trampling of their roots.